tlevine/delaware/other-docs.rst

 The rate-limit query on the database isn't working.
 Fix it.

 Figure out what the actual rate limit is.
+Or just stick with something arbitrary and low.
+One company takes about two requests, and we're searching a range of 8 million companies; 1600 requests per IP address per day would give us one pass in 10,000 IP-address-days.
+That's about three months with 100 IP addresses.

 Switch the user agent to be a link to a website with an explanation for the Delaware people of what is going on.